 The Maldives has always had the reputation of a luxury, island paradise reserved for the wealthy and couples on honeymoon, spending about $1000 per/night.
 Not anymore!
 Here’s our Budget Trip to Maldives.

 With changes to the law allowing locals to open guesthouses on private islands, there are now plenty of options for the budget backpacker.
-It’s possible to spend $100 to $200 a day per couple including; deluxe room; full board meals; snorkeling and other excursions.
+It’s possible to spend $100 to $200 a day per couple including; a deluxe room; full board meals; snorkeling and other excursions.
 Obviously, that’s a lot compared to SE Asia, but the term ‘budget’ is relative depending on where you’re traveling!
-(PS We went to Maldives before we became Travel bloggers!)
+(PS We went to the Maldives before we became Travel bloggers!)

 - Best Liveaboard Dive Trips in Maldives

 - List of the Best Budget Hotels in Maldives